pooya-raz/tubgpt/README.md

 4. Employ the resultant matches as prompts for ChatGPT's dynamic interactions.

 ## Running the application
-1. Requires a config.py file in the tub_bot folder that contains API keys for pincone and openai.
+1. Requires a config.py file in the tub_bot folder that contains API keys for Pinecone and OpenAI.
 2. Install dependecies with poetry `poetry install`
-3. Will need to upload some test data to pinecone.
+3. Will need to upload some test data to Pinecone.
 See the comment in `pinecone_service.py`.
 Then run `poetry run python tub_bot/pinecone_service.py`
 4. Run the application with `poetry run python tub_bot/main.py`

 ## Running the tests